logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 - TODO - the speed of light (this is the speed of the rule set or computation)
 - TODO - double slit experiment on a reality scale
 - TODO - thoughts on how that ties with abstraction and how design should work

+- the definition of REVCAR is not entirely clear at the start, it is introduced as the article progresses